zuozhenggh/learning-library/analytics-library/adw-oac/oac/oac.md

     ![OAC canvas - Print](./images/lab300_70.png)

-## It works

-You have achieved:
-- Connection from Oracle Analytics Cloud to Autonomous Database
-- Preparation of datasets
-- Visualizations to analyse the data

-Congratulations!
-Well done!
+*Congratulations!
+Well done!*

 ## **Acknowledgements**

-- **Author** - Priscila Iruela - Database Business Development - EMEA Oracle Digital, Juan Antonio Martin Pedro - Analytics Business Development - Oracle EMEA
+- **Author** - Priscila Iruela - Database Business Development | Juan Antonio Martin Pedro - Analytics Business Development
-- **Contributors** - Victor Martin - Principal Cloud Engineer - EMEA Oracle Digital, Melanie Ashworth-March - Master Principal Sales Consultant - EMEA Oracle Solution Center, Andrea Zengin - Autonomous Database Business Development Director - Oracle EMEA
+- **Contributors** - Victor Martin, Melanie Ashworth-March, Andrea Zengin
-- **Last Updated By/Date** -
+- **Last Updated By/Date** - Kamryn Vinson, October 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.